yashnaik47/community-starter-kit/docs/getting-started.md

 - Thank you for submitting a pull request to our repository.
 If this change is based on an existing issue, please reference that issue in the pull request comment using Closes #x where X is the issue number.

 - Thank you for your contribution.

+- We are glad you are here.